Cloud Transcoding: What It Is and Why It’s Important [2021 Update]

 With that context in mind, let’s cover how to set up cloud transcoding.

-First, it is possible to set up third-party contracts with outside encoding vendors.
+First, it is possible to set up third-party contracts with outside encoding software vendors.
 However, there’s also a much easier approach.
 You can simply use an online video platform with cloud transcoding support, such as Dacast.
-These professional platforms make it easy to upload your videos, transcode them, and deliver them all with the same platform.
+These professional streaming platforms make it easy to upload your videos, transcode them, and deliver them all with the same platform.

 To make cloud transcoding easy, Dacast offers a special feature called “ingest recipes.”
 This tool allows you to create presets for common transcoding settings.
 Even better, you can configure these settings to match the camera(s) that you use most often.
 Then, you can apply these transcoding settings to any video upload with a single click.